Last Updated on April 3, 2022 by Andrew Culture

-In the world of music gear all manufacturers like to claim world firsts.
+In the world of music gear, all manufacturers like to claim world firsts.
 Everyone likes to think they’re breaking the mold and offering the universal something truly unique.
 Sadly this is often a fanciful embellishment of the truth.
 But sometimes, it’s true, and frequently that truth comes from British Company Aston Microphones.

-Aston are known for their passion for getting feedback from industry professionals while developing new products.
+Aston is known for their passion for getting feedback from industry professionals while developing new products.
 We recently reported that for their next product Aston planned to open out the consultation process to the whole of planet earth.
 A decision that we viewed as much brave as it was ambitious.

 After the white coat wearing folk at Aston completed the gargantuan task of collating a whole lot of feedback from three months of public listening tests – following on from 18 months of development work behind closed doors – a new microphone has been born.
-It’s worth bearing in mind that Aston Microphones product range is remarkably small, so launching a new product is far from ‘just another day at the office’ for these guys.
+It’s worth bearing in mind that Aston Microphones’ product range is remarkably small, so launching a new product is far from ‘just another day at the office’ for these guys.
 It’s a real big deal.

 Aston head cheese James Young explains :